 Ready to find your dream job?
 We'll show you how.

 And that’s totally possible!
 Just like it was for this mom who called into my show.

-This is great opportunity to discover or rediscover your sweet spot: where your greatest talent and your greatest passion intersect.
+This is great opportunity to discover or rediscover your sweet spot: where your greatest talent, your greatest passion and your mission intersect.
 To start brainstorming, make a list of: